D4rk-5ky/Syncerate/README.md

 ----

-# I sincerely hope some people will find this usefull
+# I sincerely hope someone will find this usefull

 I am incapable of ever becoming a real programmer.

 But this is my first real way of trying to share something i have done.

-Simply because i spend so much time on it, and made it work.
+Simply because i spend so much time on it, and eventually made it work witout any apparent errors.

 So i made this public in github.

 In hope others would find a use for it.

 Or make it even better.

 Best regards,

 Darkyere & SKYNET